CAROL A. MUELLER, German to English Translator

 The English translation of a German-language birth certificate for genealogical purposes can be delivered by email (MS Word, PDF).

->This will take into account all aspects of the project, for example: the deadline, the length and difficulty of the text, formatting, editable vs non-editable text, notarized statement required.
+The quote takes into account all aspects of your project e.g. the deadline, the length and difficulty of the text, formatting, editable vs non-editable text, notarized statement required.

-If you have a firm deadline (or a flexible deadline), please let me know the circumstances and keep me posted if there are any changes.
+If you have a firm deadline, please let me know the circumstances and keep me posted if there are any changes.
 This keeps everyone happy and your project on-schedule.

 When I receive your inquiry, I will take a careful look at the text and all of your requirements.
-I will contact you if I need to discuss the project details with you.
+I will contact you if necessary to discuss project details with you.

-I normally prepare and send quotes with 24 hours following receipt of your quote request.
+I normally prepare and send quotes with 24 hours following receipt of your a request.

 When all of the project details have been clarified, I will email you, in accordance with what has been agreed upon, an Order Confirmation / Payment Request or Deposit Request with all of the project details, the deadline and the payment information.